 Euclid Avenue marks what was once called Cleveland’s Millionaires’ Row.
-The massive mansions that stood on the street belonged to the city’s wealthiest citizens during the manufacturing heyday.
-In fact, John D. Rockefeller – by far the richest Cleveland resident – owned a house on the street.
+The massive mansions that stood on the street belonged to the wealthiest citizens during the manufacturing heyday.
+In fact, John D. Rockefeller – by far the richest Cleveland resident – owned a home on Euclid Ave.

 Today, only four original mansions still stand on the street.
-The Mather Mansion at 2605 Euclid Avenue is the closest to the city and remains one of the historic Cleveland Downtown attractions.
+The Mather Mansion at 2605 Euclid Avenue remains one of the top historic Cleveland Downtown attractions.

 The epicenter of performing arts in Cleveland, Playhouse Square is an entertainment destination in downtown.
 Lavishly decorated theaters, brightly lit marquess and an extravagant outdoor chandelier are key markers of the district.

 The Cleveland Mall and Neoclassical Buildings

 The Mall in Cleveland is a public space and outdoor park surrounded by iconic civic structures.
 Strolling along The Mall to gander at the grandiose architecture is one of the best things to do Downtown Cleveland, Ohio.

 Inspired by the City Beautiful Movement of the late 1800s, the Cleveland Mall was a three-decade project that began in 1903.
 It is now listed on the National Register of Historic Places.